What Is a Good GMAT Score for Harvard Business School?

 For one, business schools want to create a dynamic environment for their students, one that reflects the real world.
 So, admissions committees at top schools seek high-caliber students with a diverse array of backgrounds, perspectives, and experiences.

-Take HBS’s Class of 2022, for instance, which reflects an increasingly diverse American workforce: international students make up 33% of the Class of 2022, and ethnic minorities make up 45% of the class, a significant increase from the 27% in the Class of 2021.
-The number of women in Harvard’s MBA program also is on an upswing; the Class of 2022 is 44% women, up from 43% of the Class of 2021 and 41% of the Class of 2020.
+Take HBS’s Class of 2026, for instance, which reflects an increasingly diverse American workforce.
+International students make up 35% of the Class of 2026, and ethnic minorities make up 47% of the class, using federal reporting standards.
+The percentage of women in Harvard’s MBA program has held steady from the Class of 2025 at 45%, and it is greater than the 41% of the Class of 2020.

 In other words, candidates from underrepresented groups may bring value to the program in ways other than an exceptional quantitative aptitude, for example, and those unique qualities could balance out a lower GMAT score in the eyes of admissions.